wp-plugins/ephoto-plugin/readme.txt

 Tags: ePhoto, digital asset management, media
 Requires at least: 2.2
 Tested up to: 3.5
-Stable tag: 2.0.0
+Stable tag: 2.0.2

-Easily find your media (photos, videos, sounds) on the solution of digital asset management ePhoto and import directly into WordPress.
+Easily find your media (photos, videos, sounds, Adobe Flash,...) on the solution of digital asset management ePhoto and import directly into WordPress.

 == Description ==